vorov2/dyalect/README.md

 and Linux.
 Moreover you can use the same binaries on any of these platforms!

-Dy doesn't utilize DLR nor does it compile to IL (.NET assembly).
-Instead it runs on the top of its own high performance virtual machine.
+Dy runs on the top of its own high performance virtual machine.
 It compiles fast and can be used as an embeddable language or as a scripting language of your choice.
 It is also a good language to learn programming.